Femi Pedro: Business career

 Pedro started his banking career in 1982 when he joined the Central Bank of Nigeria (CBN).
 He rose to the post of assistant manager in 1985, and became a research economist.
 In 1986, he was admitted as an associate of the Chartered Institute of Bankers, London, United Kingdom.
-He worked at First City Merchant Bank (now First City Monument Bank) afterwards in 1988, where he became the executive assistant to the bank's chairman and chief executive officer (CEO).
+He worked at First City Merchant Bank (now First City Monument Bank) afterwards in 1988, where he became the executive assistant to the bank's chairman and chief executive officer Chief Subomi Balogun.
 He became the deputy manager and head of corporate planning in the same year.

 Pedro became one of the first investors in Guaranty Trust Bank with Fola Adeola, Tayo Aderinokun, Gbolahan Osibodu, Femi Akingbe, and Akin Opeodu.
 He later took up a senior managerial role at its inception in 1990, and was responsible for opening a multitude of its branches across the southern and northern parts of Nigeria.
 He served in various capacities at the bank until 1997, when he voluntarily retired.
 On the eve of his retirement, he was admitted to the fellowship of Chartered Institute of Bankers of Nigeria (CIBN).

 In January 1998, Pedro ventured into private business as the chairman of Agro-Corp Ventures Limited, a commodity processing company.
 The same year (Nov 1998), he was appointed managing director and CEO of Comet Merchant Bank (now FinBank, following the acquisition of the bank by a consortium of investors including himself).